SimmonsRitchie/coronavirus-gsheet-extracter/README.md

 Pulls data from targeted google sheets and uploads data as CSVs to specified AWS S3 accounts and/or local storage.

-Set document ID, individual sheet ID and other settings of your target sheets in config/gsheets.json.
-See gsheets -example.json for an example of a config file.
+Rename config/gsheets-example.json as config/gsheets.json.
+Set document ID, individual sheet ID and other settings of your target sheets.

 Rename .env.example as .env and insert your AWS credentials, bucket location and related settings.